ARandomRui/CSE6224-Assignment-Part-2/README.md

 # CSE6224 - Assignment Part 2
 **Validation of Group E's SRS with Modifications**

-The validation process is documented in **Section 3.8.3 (Supporting Information - Validation)** of the SRS.
+The validation process is documented in **Section 3.8.3 (Supporting Information - Validation)** of the SRS (aka SRS.md).
 It can also be accessed here:
 [Google Sheets - Validation Record](https://docs.google.com/spreadsheets/d/1OgdQcZSB6BbzL9wj-b-jzcQtMLWHHEID4M5g3wA0I78/edit?usp=sharing)

 All sections are documentated and individual user contributions can be found in the end